What Are the Early Pregnancy Symptoms?

 Nausea

-Another commonly known pregnancy symptom is “morning sickness,” which is nausea.
+Another commonly known pregnancy symptom is nausea, often called “morning sickness.”
 This can occur at any time of day and does not always result in vomiting.
-It generally occurs about a month after the pregnancy begins.
+It generally occurs about 1-2 months after the pregnancy begins.

 Fatigue